jmil/Bioe421_521-MicrocontrollerApplications/Lab_05--UsersPermsPythonRegex/Lab05_A--UsersAndPermissions.md

 Why might you want to create and then join a group between two user accounts?

-<br /> <br /> <br />
+	:

 ###Connect Remotely
 Now with each group being given a working user account on another Pi, you can ssh into your neighbor's Pi to get **shell access**.
-Make sure you trade IP address info too (recall this is your `inet addr` for the wireless receiver):
+Make sure you trade IP address info too (recall this is your `inet addr` for either the ethernet connection `eth0` or the WiFi receiver `wlan0` depending on how you are currently connecting to the internet).
+If you're not sure just run `ifconfig` with no options.
+Here we will use `eth0`:

-	$ ifconfig wlan0
+	$ ifconfig eth0

 Now you can login to your neighbor's Pi using their IP address: